 Service(s)

-The Girl Scout Cookie Program and other council-sponsored product sales are designed to unleash the entrepreneurial potential in your girls.
+The Girl Scout Cookie Program and other council-sponsored product programs are designed to unleash the entrepreneurial potential of Girl Scouts.
 From there, your troop may decide to earn additional funds on its own.

 As a volunteer, you have the opportunity to facilitate girl-led financial planning, which may include the following steps: